RAVIGANESHMBHAT/react-hooks-tutorial/README.md

 * Hooks avoid confusion with 'this' keyword
 * Allows to reuse stateful logic without changing component hierarchy
 * Organize the logic inside a component into reusable isolated units.

+### Rules to use hooks
+* Only call Hooks at the top level
+* Don't call hooks inside conditions, loops or nested functions
+* Only call hooks from React function (Not with regular JavaScript functions)